apache/kafka/docker/README.md

 Creating a release using github actions
 ---------------------------------------
 This is the recommended way to push an RC docker image.
-Go to `Build and Push RC Docker Image` Github Actions Workflow.
+Go to `Build and Push Release Candidate Docker Image` Github Actions Workflow.
 Choose the `image_type` and and provide `kafka_url` that needs to be containerised in the `rc_docker_image` that will be pushed to github.
-Make sure the `DOCKERHUB_USERNAME` account has push access to dockerhub repo that you want to push the image to.

 Example:-
-If you want to push a jvm image which contains kafka from https://archive.apache.org/dist/kafka/3.6.0/kafka_2.13-3.6.0.tgz to dockerhub under the namespace kafka with name test and image tag as 3.6.0-rc1 then following values need to be added in Github Actions Workflow:-
+If you want to push a jvm image which contains kafka from https://archive.apache.org/dist/kafka/3.6.0/kafka_2.13-3.6.0.tgz to dockerhub under the namespace apache, repo name as kafka and image tag as 3.6.0-rc1 then following values need to be added in Github Actions Workflow:-
 ```
-# kafka/test is an example repo.
-Please replace with the docker hub repo you wanto push to.

 image_type: jvm
 kafka_url: https://archive.apache.org/dist/kafka/3.6.0/kafka_2.13-3.6.0.tgz
-rc_docker_image: kafka/test:3.6.0-rc0
+rc_docker_image: apache/kafka:3.6.0-rc0
 ```

 Promoting a release